dp119/py_repo/git.md

 # <h2>  What is git cherry-pick?
- The command git cherry-pick is normally used to introduce particular commits from one branch within a repository onto a different branch. git cherry-pick <commit-hash>
+ The command git cherry-pick is normally used to introduce particular commits from one branch within a repository onto a different branch.

+ Cherry picking is the act of picking a commit from a branch and applying it to another.

+ 	git cherry-pick <commit-hash>

 # <h2>  How do you find a list of files that have changed in a particular commit?
  	git diff-tree -r {hash}